Godzilla (2014 film): Writing

 In 2010, David Callaham pitched his take on Godzilla to Legendary and Warner Bros. and was hired to write the first draft.
 Speaking of his draft, Callaham stated, "Godzilla is a pretty cut and dry [sic], giant monster that smashes stuff.
 But the reason I got excited about it is because I saw themes and relationships to the modern world that I could tell in this story that was important."
-Callaham did research on Godzilla's history, animal documentaries, as well as natural disasters and local government disaster plannings in order to depict the events as close as possible to real-life disasters.
+Callaham did research on Godzilla's history, animal documentaries, as well as natural disasters, and local government disaster plannings in order to depict the events as close as possible to real-life disasters.

 When Edwards' signing was announced, it was also announced that Callaham's first draft would be rewritten by another writer.
 In July 2011, David S. Goyer was attached to rewrite the script.
 Goyer only worked a few weeks on the script and did not get any credit, stating, "[I was involved with Godzilla] a little bit.
-I mean I did three or four weeks of work on Godzilla, it wasn’t a page-one rewrite or anything like that.
-The term is ‘script doctoring,’ is what I did on it."
+I mean I did three or four weeks of work on Godzilla, it wasn't a page-one rewrite or anything like that.
+The term is ‘script doctoring,' is what I did on it."
 In November 2011, Max Borenstein was hired to continue work on the script.
 In October 2012, Legendary announced that writer Drew Pearce would polish the script, making the principal characters older to suit the actors that Legendary had intended to cast.

 In January 2013, Frank Darabont was hired for a final rewrite.
 In interviews, Darabont described his plans for Godzilla as returning it to a "terrifying force of nature".
-The film would add a "very compelling human drama" and that Godzilla would be tied to a "different contemporary issue" rather than the original atomic bomb testing.
+The film would add a "very compelling human drama" and Godzilla would be tied to a "different contemporary issue" rather than the original atomic bomb testing.
 In addition to contributing to the script, Darabont mainly focused on the emotional aspect and further development of the characters.
-Commenting on Darabont's work, Edwards stated, "We blocked out the whole story and Frank did a pass at helping the characters and emotions.
+Commenting on Darabont's work, Edwards stated, "We blocked out the whole story, and Frank did a pass at helping the characters and emotions.
 He delivered on that.
 Frank brought a lot of heart to it and soul."
 Edwards additionally confirmed that one particular scene from Darabont's rewrite convinced Bryan Cranston and Juliette Binoche to join the film.
 Edwards felt it was not believable that a creature as giant as Godzilla could go undetected by humanity, so the writers conceived of the idea that the monster's existence had been covered up by the United States government, and as such their nuclear tests in the Pacific during the 1950s were actually an attempt to kill the creature.